Breadth First Search on Graphs

 Tree vs Graph Traversal

-visited to keep track of vertices we have already visited to prevent re-visiting and getting into infinite loops.
+visited variable to keep track of vertices we have already visited to prevent re-visiting and getting into infinite loops.

 visited can be any data structure that can answer existence queries quickly.
 For example, a hash set or an array where each element maps to a vertex in the graph can both do this in constant time.